I’ve been observing the trend of older workers being retrenched over the past few years.

 - Combine learning with networking: Don’t attend pure networking sessions and instead attend workshops and courses where you can learn new things and meet new people at the same time.
 Connections will form a lot more naturally then.

 - As the author suggests in 10 Tips To Help You Crush it in Networking: Go with a partner.
 It’s easier to approach others when you have someone with you.
 It won’t feel as intimidating especially if you’re approaching a group of people.
-I count myself really fortunate to have a neighbour who works in a similar industry and a similar role as I do so we can go for events together.

 Do remember that it is not just important to respect professionals who are more experienced than you but also the younger ones.
 I’ve encountered some older folks who do not treat youths with respect as they feel that the young are not as ‘powerful’ as them.